-The Commission further finds that, among its important qualities, the former New York Life Insurance Company Building is a monumental freestanding skyscraper in the neo-Italian Renaissance style; that it was constructed as the home office of the New York Life Insurance Company, one of the oldest American life insurance companies, chartered in 1841; that, highly successful throughout the nineteenth century and known as one of the "Big Three", it conducted business throughout America, South America, Europe and Asia; that recognizing the power of architecture to convey a corporate image, 346 Broadway served as a symbol of the company's prosperity, integrity and permanence; that it was designed in two campaigns by Stephen D. Hatch, a prominent New York architect, and by Mckim, Mead & White, one of the most famous, productive and talented firms in American architectural history; that the Broadway tower pavilion is a very handsome example of the neo-Italian palazzo mode popularized by Mckim, Mead & White, and that the building, although designed in two campaigns is a unified and impressive structure.
+The Commission further finds that, among its important qualities, the former New York Life Insurance Company Building is a monumental freestanding skyscraper in the neo-Italian Renaissance style; that it was constructed as the home office of the New York Life Insurance Company, one of the oldest American life insurance companies, chartered in 1841; that, highly successful throughout the nineteenth century and known as one of the "Big Three", it conducted business throughout America, South America, Europe and Asia; that recognizing the power of architecture to convey a corporate image, 346 Broadway served as a symbol of the company's prosperity, integrity and permanence; that it was designed in two campaigns by Stephen D. Hatch, a prominent New York architect, and by Mckim, Mead & White, one of the most famous, productive and talented firms in American architectural history; that the Broadway tower pavilion is a very handsome example of the neo-Italian palazzo mode popularized by Mckim, Mead & White, and that the building, although designed in two campaigns is a unified and impressive structure, and that its interiors are designed using excellent craftsmanship and lavish materials, typical of the finest buildings of the turn of the century; that they are designed in the neo-Renaissance style; that they bear the personal stamp of their architects; and that despite modern intrusions, they are of great architectural merit.